-Script Runner is both an editor of OpenC3 scripts as well as executes scripts.
-Script files are stored within a OpenC3 target and Script Runner provides the ability to open, save, download and delete these files.
+Script Runner is both an editor of COSMOS scripts as well as executes scripts.
+Script files are stored within a COSMOS target and Script Runner provides the ability to open, save, download and delete these files.
 When a suite of scripts is opened, Script Runner provides additional options to run individial scripts, groups of scripts, or entire suites.

 Script Runner Menus

 - Opens a dialog to select a file to open

 - Saves the currently opened file to disk

 - Opens a dialog to allow the user to rename the current file

 - Downloads the current file to the browser

 The Open and Save Dialogs deserve a little more explanation.
 When you select File Open the File Open Dialog appears.
 Initially it displays a tree view of the installed targets.
 You can manually open the folders and browse for the file you want.
 You can also use the search box at the top and start typing part of the filename to filter the results.